cam010/MotionDetector/README.md

 To run, simply run "main.py"

 Tested on python 3.10, however may work in other python 3.x versions.
-Will not work in python 2